bernardohmr/mf-zephyr-example/reports/THOUGHTS.md

 > https://bernardo-henrique-155-mf-react-rsbuild-provider-m-4294d2d78-ze.zephyrcloud.app/

 ## METHODOLOGY
-At first, I took a look at Zephyr's initial page, and went through its Overview, Quickstart and Vite + Webpack + Rspack with Module Federation pages.
+At first, I took a look at Zephyr's initial page, and went through it's Overview, Quickstart and Vite + Webpack + Rspack with Module Federation pages.

 I initialized a new project using the npm tool "create-zephyr-apps".
 Then I used cursor to explore the project architecture & understand the main funcionallities.
 Also, generated a README.md file with all the information I gathered.

-Then, I went trough some troubleshooting using Cursor and pointing to Zephyr Cloud's official docs.
+Then, I went through some troubleshooting using Cursor and pointing to Zephyr Cloud's official docs.

 Finally, I managed to have my micro-frontend app running and deployed in Zephyr Cloud's service.

 ## HOW IT WORKS
 Module Federation is a JavaScript application partitioning architecture pattern (similar to microservices on the server side) that allows you to share code and resources between multiple JavaScript applications (or micro frontends).
-As I have researched, it brings plenty of advantages - as well as some tradeoffs, of course - such as:
+Based on my research, it brings plenty of advantages - as well as some tradeoffs, of course - such as:
 - *Code Sharing:* Module Federation allows developers to share code between multiple projects in a decentralized way, making it easier to manage complex applications.
 - *Modularization:* Applications can be split into smaller, self-contained modules that can be independently developed, tested, and deployed.
 - *Flexibility:* Module federation offers developers the freedom to choose and implement the architecture that best suits their needs.

 The biggest tradeoffs for Module Federation (that actually comes from micro-frontends in general) are the overhead of managing the extra complexity of the projects theirselves, their deployments and also their codebases.

-Zephyr Cloud, in its turn, brings some more extra advantages in its service based on Module Federation.
-Its agnostic about frameworks, bundlers and cloud providers, therefore being configurable in several different projects.
-Beoynd that, Zephyr gives you the power of its Default Cloud, with the largest CDNs network in the world and the easiest way to deploy.
+Zephyr Cloud, in it's turn, brings some more extra advantages in it's service based on Module Federation.
+It's agnostic about frameworks, bundlers and cloud providers, therefore being configurable in several different projects.
+Beyond that, Zephyr gives you the power of it's Default Cloud, with the largest CDNs network in the world and the easiest way to deploy.

-Zephyr Cloud make it easy to deploy a micro-frontend app, with live previews and seamless deployment flows.
+Zephyr Cloud makes it easy to deploy a micro-frontend app, with live previews and seamless deployment flows.

 ## COMMENTS & THOUGHTS
 - NextJS is the main framework for ReactJS - also suggested in the ReactJS official page.
-But the thing is that now it uses Turbopack (previously Webpack) as its bundler, and it is still not supported by Zephyr Cloud.
-I think its something to be considered asap by Zephyr's developers team.
+But the thing is that now it uses Turbopack (previously Webpack) as it's bundler, and it is still not supported by Zephyr Cloud.
+I think it's something to be considered asap by Zephyr's developers team.

 - Using create-zephyr-apps - template "React + Rsbuild + Module Federation" - is a really good experience.
 I just wanted to mention this here.
 Also, I think it deserves to be highlighted in the Quickstart page of Zephyr's docs.
-I only see its mention in the initial page (https://zephyr-cloud.io/).
+I only see it's mention in the initial page (https://zephyr-cloud.io/).

 ## ISSUES

 I had problems during the authentication flow to Zephyr Cloud in my first build.
-It got solved later on, but it looks like an race condition when the app is created by create-zephyr-apps.
+It got solved later on, but it looks like a race condition when the app is created by create-zephyr-apps.
 Check the Cursor logs:

 🔐 Two Ways to Authenticate with Zephyr Cloud
 Method 1: Interactive Browser Login (Those URLs)